Jay White: Bullet Club Gold / Bang Bang Gang (2023–present)

-On the October 2 episode of Dynamite, White returned from injury and came to the aid of Robinson during an attack by Page.
-White faced Page at WrestleDream on October 12 and at Full Gear on November 23 and was victorious in both matches.
-On December 28 at Worlds End, White failed to capture the AEW World Championship from Jon Moxley in a four-way match, also involving Page and Orange Cassidy.
+On the 2 October episode of Dynamite, White returned from injury and came to the aid of Robinson during an attack by Page.
+White faced Page at WrestleDream on 12 October and at Full Gear on 23 November and was victorious in both matches.
+On 28 December at Worlds End, White failed to capture the AEW World Championship from Jon Moxley in a four-way match, also involving Page and Orange Cassidy.

-After Worlds End, White cemented his face turn by forming an alliance with Cope, teaming with him in a losing effort against Moxley and his Death Riders stablemate Claudio Castagnoli on February 15, 2025, at Grand Slam Australia in Brisbane Brawl.
-On the March 26 episode of Dynamite, White announced his entry into the men's bracket of the Owen Hart Cup, a tournament where the winner will receive an AEW World Championship match at All In.
-However, on the April 2 episode of Dynamite, White was (kayfabe) injured in an off-screen attack by the Death Riders and was forced to pull out of the tournament and was subsequently replaced by Kevin Knight.
+After Worlds End, White cemented his face turn by forming an alliance with Cope, teaming with him in a losing effort against Moxley and his Death Riders stablemate Claudio Castagnoli on 15 February 2025, at Grand Slam Australia in Brisbane Brawl.
+On the 26 March episode of Dynamite, White announced his entry into the men's bracket of the Owen Hart Cup, a tournament where the winner will receive an AEW World Championship match at All In.
+However, on the 2 April episode of Dynamite, White was (kayfabe) injured in an off-screen attack by the Death Riders and was forced to pull out of the tournament and was subsequently replaced by Kevin Knight.
 This was done to write White off of television to allow him to heal from a hand injury that would require surgery.

+After over a year on hiatus, White returned at Forbidden Door on June 28, 2026, attacking his former NJPW rival David Finlay and helping Cage and Cope (Christian Cage and Adam Copeland) retain their AEW World Tag Team Championship.
+On July 26 at Redemption, White and Juice Robinson were defeated by The Dogs (David Finlay and Clark Connors) in a Double Chain match due to interference from members of the Death Riders.